Responsible Volunteering: Things You Should Know Before You Travel Abroad

 Learn the language of your destination:

 While you’ll have ample scope to learn the local language during your stay, it is good to learn a few words from before.
 Thanks to the internet – this is no longer a difficult task!
-Learn the basics of the language like hello, good morning etc. This might be a good way to get closer to your host community as they’ll feel that you’ve made some effort from your side to know and understand them well.
+Learn the basics of the language like hello, good morning etc. This might be a good way to get closer to your host community as they’ll feel that you’ve made some effort on your side to know and understand them well.
 You can also download apps like Duolingo/ Google Converter on your smartphone, that’ll help you in need!

 Not everyone is your friend: